hugoperrin/music_graph/docs/recommendation/recommendation_general.md

 In this section, we detail the documentation for the recommendation ideas.

+todo: the documentation for this section is left for later commits

 ## 1st idea: Graph based recommendation

 ## 2nd idea: Textual metadata recommendation